 Cookbook photography is slightly different from food blogs or advertising.
-It requires the same attention to lighting, design and presentation.
+It requires the same attention to lighting, design, and presentation.
 However, unlike photos for a blog post, a book may be flipped through and read in a single sitting.
-So the photos need to compliment each other.
+So the photos need to complement each other.

 The first step to photographing for a cookbook is to have a good understanding of food photography.
 While it’s easy to get lucky with one or two decent photos, consistently being able to take good food photos requires practice.
 This post isn’t about how to take photos.
 It’s about how cookbook photography is different from food blog photos.